Acute – occurring over a short time, usually minutes to hours.

 Surveillance - the ongoing, systematic collection, analysis, tracking, and interpretation of health outcomes which is essential to the planning, implementation, and evaluation of public health.

 Tracking - another word for surveillance and monitoring.

 Trihalomethanes (THMs) – a family of disinfection byproducts formed when disinfectants such as chlorine, used to control disease-causing contaminants in drinking water, react with naturally occurring organic matter in the source water.
 The primary trihalomethanes of concern are chloroform, dibromochloromethane, bromodichloromethane, and bromoform.

-Total Trihalomethanes (TTHMs) - the total amount of trihalomethanes allowed by the EPA.
+Total Trihalomethanes (TTHMs) - the total amount of trihalomethanes allowed by the EPA in drinking water.

-Very Low Birth Weight - A newborn is considered to be of very low birth weight when its weight is less than 1500 grams (approximately 3 pounds 5 ounces) at birth.
+Very Low Birth Weight - a birth weight less than 1,500 grams (approximately 3 pounds 5 ounces).

-Very Preterm Birth - A newborn is considered to be very preterm when the gestation period is less than 32 weeks.
+Very Pre-term Birth - a gestational period less than 32 weeks.

-Volatile organic compounds (VOCs) - substances containing carbon and various proportions of other elements, such as hydrogen, oxygen, fluorine, chlorine, bromine, sulfur, and nitrogen; these substances easily become vapors or gases.
-VOCs are commonly found in gasoline, solvents (paint thinners, lacquer thinner, degreasers, and dry cleaning fluids), oil-based paints and inks, and consumer products, such as aerosol spray products.
-VOCs react with nitrogen oxides, sunlight, and heat to form ozone.
-Many VOCs are considered air toxics.
+Volatile organic compounds (VOCs) - substances containing carbon and various proportions of other elements, such as hydrogen, oxygen, fluorine, chlorine, bromine, sulfur, and nitrogen that can easily become vapors or gases.
+VOCs are commonly found in gasoline, solvents, oil-based paints and inks, and consumer products, such as aerosol spray products.
+VOCs react with nitrogen oxides, sunlight, and heat to form ground-level ozone.
+Many VOCs are also considered air toxics.